iamehraad/trainings/backend/java-microservice/bank-sample/accounts/README.md

 3 - `docker run -d -p 8080:8080 iamehraad/accounts:0.1`

+For docker compose:
+We should enable readiness and liveness of application (configServer) via application.yml file

 ## For config management:

 We can use spring cloud

  - Expose refresh API via actuator
  - use spring-bus
- - use rabbitMQ as broker to automatically call refresh endpoint
+ - use rabbitMQ as broker to automatically call refresh endpoint with default docker command
  - Add rabbit config to application.yml of each microservice